-The Company's Board of Directors approved the following options grants:
+On March 16, 2020, the Company's Board of Directors approved the following options grants:

 - a.
-On March 16, 2020, options to purchase 201,600 ordinary shares to certain employees and 7,500 options granted to a service provider, with an exercise price of \$2.14 per share.
+An options grant to purchase 201,600 ordinary shares to certain employees and 7,500 options granted to a service provider, with an exercise price of \$2.14 per share.
 The options vest over 4 years from the date of grant; 25% vest on the first anniversary of the date of grant and the remaining 75% vest in twelve equal quarterly installments following the first anniversary of the applicable grant date.
 The fair value of the options as of the date of the grant was \$274,000. - b.
-On March 16, 2020, options to purchase 250,000 ordinary shares to certain executive officers of the Company, with an exercise price of \$2.14.
-The options vest over 4 years from the date of grant; 25% vest on the first anniversary of the date of grant and the remaining 75% vest in twelve equal quarterly installments following the first anniversary of the applicable grant date.
-The grant was subject to the approval by the shareholders of the Company, which approved the grant in June 2020.
-The fair value of the options as of the date of the grant was \$316,000. - c.
-On April 20, 2020, options to purchase 31,502 ordinary shares to the former CEO with an exercise price of \$1.98 per share.
-The options vest over 4 years from the date of grant; 25% vest on the first anniversary of the date of grant and the remaining 75% vest in twelve equal quarterly installments following the first anniversary of the applicable grant date.
-The grant was subject to the approval by the shareholders of the Company, which approved the grant in June 2020.
-The fair value of the options as of the date of the grant was \$37,000.
-Due to termination of the employment agreement with the former CEO, these options are forfeited and recognized as a reverse of expense under the General and Administrative line item in the amount of \$4,000. - d.
-On April 20 2020, the Company entered into a separate investor relations services, agreement.
-Under the terms of the agreement, the Company agreed to pay a monthly fees of \$5,000 and to issue the consultant 28,000 Restricted Share Units ("RSU"), of which the first 7,000 shares vested on the signing date and the remaining 21,000 shares will vest in three equal installments until January 8, 2021.
-As of September 30, 2020, 21,000 shares were fully vested.
-The fair value of the RSU was \$53,200 using the fair value of the shares at the grant date. \$48,000 was recognized during the nine months ended September 30, 2020. - e.
-Effective September 7, 2020, upon the termination of the former CEO employment agreement, 522,440 of options granted on August 5, 2019 which have yet to fully vest are forfeited and were recognized as a reverse of expense under the General and Administrative line item in the amount of \$314 thousand.
+An options grant to purchase 250,000 ordinary shares to certain executive officers of the Company, with an exercise price of \$2.14.
+The options vest over 4 years from the date of grant; 25%vest on the first anniversary of the date of grant and the remaining 75% vest in twelve equal quarterly installments following the first anniversary of the applicable grant date.
+The grant is subject to the approval by the shareholders of the Company.
+The fair value of the option at March 31, 2020, was \$322,000.